lab1092/blender-manual_ja/manual/getting_started/installing_blender/installing.rst

 The Blender Foundation distributes Blender in 3 different ways that you can choose from to better suit your needs.

 The options comprise binary packages for all the supported platforms and the source code.
 Within the binary packages, you can choose from a stable release or a daily build.
-The first has the benefit of being more reliable, the later provides the newest features, as they are developed.
+The first has the benefit of being more reliable, the latter provides the newest features, as they are developed.
 Blender is released approximately every 3 months.
 You can keep up to date with the newest changes through the `release notes <http://wiki.blender.org/index.php/Dev:Ref/Release_Notes/>`__.